CR-continuation of arc-analytic maps: Holomorphic closure of an arc-symmetric set

 \subsection{HC dimension on a Nash real-analytic set}

 Independently of the above, one can show that an irreducible real-algebraic set of pure dimension has constant HC dimension.
 This is a consequence of the following proposition.

 \begin{proposition} Let $X$ be an irreducible $k$-dimensional real-algebraic set in $\C^m$.
 Then $\overline{\Reg_k(X)}$ is of constant HC dimension.
-Moreover, there is a unique smallest pure-dimensional complex-algebraic set $Z$ in $\C^m$ such that $X\subset Z$ and $\dim_\C Z$ equals to the constant HC dimension of $\overline{\Reg_k(X)}$. \end{proposition}
+Moreover, there is a unique smallest pure-dimensional complex-algebraic set $Z$ in $\C^m$ such that $X\subset Z$ and $\dim_\C Z$ is equal to the constant HC dimension of $\overline{\Reg_k(X)}$. \end{proposition}

 \begin{proof} Set $Y:=\overline{\Reg_k(X)}$.
 Let $d:=\max\{\dim_{HC}Y_p:p\in Y\}$, and suppose that $\mathcal{S}^d(Y)$ is a proper subset of $Y$.
 Let $E_1,\dots,E_s$ be the connected components of $\Reg_k(X)$.
 Then $Y=\overline{E}_1\cup\dots\cup\overline{E}_s$.
 By Proposition~\ref{prop:AR-prop5}, for each $j=1,\dots,s$, there is a unique smallest irreducible complex-algebraic set $Z_j$ in $\C^m$ such that $\overline{E}_j\subset Z_j$ and $\dim_\C Z_j=\dim_{HC}(E_j)_p$ for all $p\in E_j$.
 By our hypothesis, there exists $j_0$ for which $\dim_\C Z_{j_0}<d$.
 Set